uniwswap/uniwens-docs/contract-api-reference/dns.md

 function setApprovalForAll(address operator, bool approved);
 ```

 Sets or clears an approval.
-Approved accounts can execute all POWNS registry operations on behalf of the caller.
+Approved accounts can execute all UNIWENS registry operations on behalf of the caller.

 ### Check Approval